Official: 1 dead, 3 hurt when fireworks explode in farm fire - NewsBreak

 Official: 1 dead, 3 hurt when fireworks explode in farm fire

+LA GRANGE, N.C. — A brush fire on a North Carolina farm caused fireworks to explode inside a container where they were stored, killing one person and injuring...www.wral.com

-LA GRANGE, N.C.
-(AP) — A brush fire on a North Carolina farm caused fireworks to explode inside a container where they were stored, killing one person and injuring three firefighters Friday, authorities said.
+LA GRANGE, N.C. — A brush fire on a North Carolina farm caused fireworks to explode inside a container where they were stored, killing one person and injuring...www.wral.com

-Lenoir County Emergency Services Director Murry Stroud told broadcast outlet WITN of Greenville that one person was confirmed dead from the afternoon blast and three firefighters were hurt, one of them in critical condition.

-Stroud said firefighters were dispatched to put out a reported brush fire at a farm in La Grange as flames were approaching a building.
-He said fields were being burned off when the fire spread and detonated the fireworks stored in a container.

 Comments / 0